 September 21, 2012 [The Master]

 This fits The Master well.
-This movie roams around the American Century and sees P.T.
-Barnums everywhere--so many, one born every minute, a country full of hucksters huckstering everyone, including themselves, from vibrating swamis to Dianetic spacemen floating in optimistic mysticism to middle-class Mysterious Reike Thoughts barely touching the surface of healing, hands-on and always looking.
+The movie roams around the American Century and sees P.T.
+Barnums everywhere—so so many, one born every minute, a country full of hucksters huckstering everyone, including themselves, from vibrating swamis to Dianetic spacemen floating in optimistic mysticism to middle-class Mysterious Reike Thoughts barely touching the surface of healing, hands-on and always looking.

-The Master details that portage, our little boats beating against the current--as Joaquin walks back and forth, back and forth, exercising his muscles filled with booze and loss--and violence, a violent "performance"--if that weak word can stand up to what Phoenix does here, making me afraid for him; how far can he go until he's so far gone he can't come back?--and so here I am, another sucker on the vine, conned by spiritual healing, Joaquin's restless hands placed just so on my eyes until I see only what he shows me.
-The movie already sinks into confusion and obscurity--but his face remains, his eyes especially, looking past me toward whatever Master compelled him to go so far.
+The Master details that portage, our little boats beating against the current—as Joaquin walks back and forth, back and forth, exercising his muscles filled with booze and loss—and violence, a violent "performance"—if that weak word can stand up to what Phoenix does here, making me afraid for him; how far can he go until he's so far gone he can't come back?—and so here I am, another sucker on the vine, conned by spiritual healing, Joaquin's restless hands placed just so on my eyes until I see only what he shows me.
+In my mind the movie itself already sinks into confusion and obscurity—but his face remains, his eyes especially, looking past me toward whatever Master compelled him to go so far.